 Allied Health Professions: The Division of Allied Health Professions of Emory University offers several programs leading to the Bachelor of Medical Science.
-The B.M.Sc. degree is offered in health record administration, physician's associate. radiologic technology and respiratory therapy.
+The B.M.Sc. degree is offered in health record administration, physician's associate, radiologic technology and respiratory therapy.
 More specific information on these programs and entrance requirements is available in the division office.
 Business Administration: Oxford College students may qualify for admission to the Emory University School of Business Administration by meeting the following requirements:

-- 1. Completing the Associate of Arts degree at Oxford College (see Uniform Requirements). - 2.
-Completing Mathematics 172 or 180. - 3.
-Earning 15 quarter hours in the social sciences in addition to Economics 102 and 103. - 4.
+1. Completing the Associate of Arts degree at Oxford College (see Uniform Requirements).

+Completing Mathematics 172 or 180, and Mathematics 150.
 Attaining a 2.4 quality-point average on all academic work (excluding physical education courses).

-In addition, the following courses are recommended:

-(1) courses which develop writing skills; (2) Mathematics 150 and 185; (3) Economics 102, 103 and Business 203, 204.
+In addition, the following courses are recommended: (1) courses which develop writing skills; (2) Mathematics 107 or 185; (3) Economics 102, 103 and Business 203, 204.